Order of Bards, Ovates and Druids

 The Order of Bards, Ovates & Druids or OBOD is a Neo-Druidic order based in England.
-It has grown to become a dynamic druid organisation, with members in all parts of the world.
+It has grown to become a dynamic druid organisation and is the largest druid organisation in the world with over 30,000 members globally.

+An esoteric spiritual order, OBOD aims to reunite people with nature and to encourage members to explore their own spiritual paths by engaging with poetry, myth, ritual and community action.

 Background

-The concept of the three roles of bards, ovates and druids originates from the writings of the ancient Greek historian and geographer Strabo, who in his Geographica, written in the 20s CE, stated that amongst the Gauls, there were three types of honoured figures: the poets and singers known as bardoi, the diviners and specialists in the natural world known as o'vateis, and those who studied "moral philosophy", the druidai.
+The concept of the three roles of Bards, Ovates and Druids originates from the writings of the ancient Greek historian and geographer Strabo, who in his Geographica, written in the 20s CE, stated that amongst the Gauls, there were three types of honoured figures: the poets and singers known as bardoi, the diviners and specialists in the natural world known as o'vateis, and those who studied "moral philosophy", the druidai.
 Nonetheless, Strabo's accuracy has been called into question, as he was not actually well acquainted with Gaul and was likely relying on earlier sources whose accuracy is also disputed.

 OBOD was founded in 1964 as a split from the Ancient Druid Order with Ross Nichols as its leader.
 Where past druidic organisations across Britain, such as the aforementioned Ancient Druid Order or the Welsh Gorsedd, had been influenced by Freemasonry and Christianity, OBOD has established itself as a nature-based religion, taking more overt inspiration from Celtic literature such as the Mabinogion.

+Nichols died in 1975 at the age of 72.
+In 1988, Philip Carr-Gomm, who had trained with Nichols from a young age, was asked to lead the Order.
+A psychologist with training in Psychosynthesis, Carr-Gomm developed the Order’s teachings by introducing perspectives drawn from Jungian psychology, spiritual psychology, and developments in archaeology, history, and Celtic studies.

+OBOD is registered as a not-for-profit Community Interest Company (CIC) in the United Kingdom.
+Although administered in England, its membership is international with communities, camps and other events in other countries including the Australia, France, Germany, Italy, Netherlands, Portugal and the United States.